-“We began the concept of Carmel Café & Wine Bar with technology, innovation and creativity as part of our mission, and with iPad at the epicenter of everything,” says cofounder Nancy Schneid. “iPad provides a fabulous, interactive experience for our guests.
+“We began the concept of Carmel Café & Wine Bar with technology, innovation and creativity as part of our mission, and with iPad at the epicentre of everything,” says co-founder Nancy Schneid. “iPad provides a fabulous, interactive experience for our guests.
 It allows us to communicate, interact and do things in zero time.”

 With iPad at every table, choosing food and beverages becomes an entertaining and engaging experience.
 Guests view high-resolution photos of menu items, select portion sizes and tap to order.
 Their choices are sent directly to the kitchen or bar, speeding the delivery process and virtually eliminating errors.

-With four locations in less than two years, Carmel Café is growing fast.
-The business is the brainchild of cofounder and well-known restaurateur Chris T. Sullivan, whose goal was to reinvent traditional restaurant systems using the latest technology.
+With four locations established in less than two years, Carmel Café is growing fast.
+The business is the brainchild of co-founder and well-known restaurateur Chris T Sullivan, whose goal was to reinvent traditional restaurant systems using the latest technology.

 There’s less paper in the kitchen as well.
 With an iPad at each prep station, the restaurant’s 160 recipes are instantly accessible and can be modified quickly to accommodate seasonal ingredients, special diets and available supplies.
 “We can change the recipe, do the update and it’s done,” Ryan says.

-iPad is also impacting Carmel Café’s wait staff in positive ways, says Ryan.
-“One of the things that Chris pointed out to us was that ‘servers can manage more tables with iPad and provide a higher level of customer service, enabling them to earn more in tips.
-It's a win win for guests, employees and the restaurant.’”
+iPad is also affecting Carmel Café’s waiting staff in positive ways, says Ryan “One of the things that Chris pointed out to us was that ‘waiters can manage more tables with iPad and provide a higher level of customer service, enabling them to earn more in tips.
+It's a 'win win' for guests, employees and the restaurant.’”

 Even training is simplified thanks to iPad.
-“Normally you would have a manual for every discipline: food servers, busboys, dishwashers,” says Ryan.
-“Now we use iPad for training.
-It’s amazing how much iPad shortens the learning curve for our employees.”
+“Normally you would have a manual for every discipline: waiters, commis waiters, dishwashers,” says Ryan.
+“Now we use iPad for training, it’s amazing how much iPad shortens the learning curve for our employees.”

-Carmel Café & Wine Bar relies on several custom apps to streamline operations and deliver a uniquely interactive customer experience.
+Carmel Café & Wine Bar relies on several customised apps to streamline operations and deliver a uniquely interactive customer experience.

 “In any restaurant, the menu drives everything,” Schneid says.
 “MenuPad on iPad allows us to create choices for the consumer — not only in how fast or slow their dining experience is, but also in choosing portions for themselves.”

 The moment guests tap to send their orders to the kitchen, another app takes over.
 “The FusionPrep app allows every one of our cooks and chefs to be on the same page about how to make an item,” Ryan explains.
 “They can see specifically what they need to make at their stations.
-And on the front of the line, the expediter sees the whole ticket.
-They bring all the dishes together, garnish them, and the servers run them out.”
+And at the front of the line, the expediter sees the whole ticket.
+They bring all the dishes together, garnish them and the waiters run them out.”